 - Smaller droppings than rats

-After you’ve read our guide, house mice will be easily identifiable and distinguishable from rats, giving you the upper hand you need over a rodent infestation in your home.
+After you’ve read our guide, house mice will be easily identifiable and distinguishable from rats, giving you the upper hand you need over a mouse problem in your home.

 What Attracts Mice To Your Home?

 When house mice nest in your home, they’re scavenging for resources, like food.
-The most effective way to get them out is to cut them off from your own food supply.
+The most effective way to get them out is to cut them off from your food sources.

 What do Mice eat?